impactcentre/ocrevalUAtion/README.md

 The classes defined are listed below:

-**xml.XMLDocument**

-This auxiliary class supports the opening and writing of XML files as well as a number of basic additions of content to the XML file.

-**xml.XML2Text**

-Dumps the text content of an .xml file into a .txt file

-**xml.PAGE**

-Transforms PAGE-XML into a flat and sorted (according to reading order) XML document.
-The current version selects TOC-entry, heading, drop-capital, and paragraph elements; next version will read the elements selected by default from a properties file.

-**ocr.StringEditDistance**
+**distance.ArrayEditDistance<Type>**

-Provides a very basic implementation of some popular edit distance methods (currently, Levenshtein and indel) between two strings.
+Provides a basic implementations of some popular edit distance methods (currently, Levenshtein and indel) applied to arrays of objects.

-**ocr.ArrayEditDistance**
+**distance.StringEditDistance**

-Provides a very basic implementation of some popular edit distance methods (currently, Levenshtein and indel) between arrays of objects (for example, Integers).
+Provides basic implementations of some popular edit distance methods operating on strings (currently, Levenshtein and indel).

-**ocr.FileEncoder**
+**distance.TextFileEncoder**

-Encode a file as an array of Integers (one per word) to allow faster distance computations.
+Encode a text file as an array of Integers (one code per word).

-**ocr.WordScanner**
+**io.CharFilter**
+Transform text according to a mapping between (source, target) Unicode character sequences.

+**io.TextBuilder**
+Makes text (either as StringBuilder or as array of strings) from file content and optionally applies a CharFilter.

+**io.UnicodeReader**
+Transformations between Unicode strings and codepoints.

+**io.WordScanner**
-A simple and fast text scanner which reads words from a file and performs the tokenization oriented by information-retrieval requirements.
+A simple and fast text scanner that reads words from a File, String or InputStream which reads words from a file and performs the tokenization oriented by information-retrieval requirements.

-**ocr.Measure**

-Computes character error rate (CER) and word error rate (WER) for two text files.

-**text.FileFilter**

-Auxiliary class which performs statistical analysis of unicode files and substitution of unicode sequences (for example, in case of character not supported by the browser).

-**text.UnicodeReader**

-Auxiliary class that reads and interprets unicode files, for example, to check if non-printable content is correct.

-**util.Counter**
+**math.ArrayMath**
+Standard operations on arrays: sum, average, max, min, standard deviation.

+**math.Counter<T>**
-Auxiliary class implementing a simple counter, that is, a map between objects and integers which can be incremented and decremented.
+Counts the number of different objects, a map between objects and integers which can be incremented and decremented.

-**util.MiniBrowser**

-A deprecated class only for testing purposes (for example, display the output).
+**ErrorMeasure**
+The main class which computes character and word error rates.

+**Page.Geometry**
+Geometry information contained in one PAGE-XML file.

+**Page.Sort**
+PAGE-XML regions order in the document can differ form reading order.
+This class makes the order of elements in the document consistent with the reading order stored therein.

+**Page.TextContent**
+Textual content in a PAGE XML: selects only those elements listed in a properties file (TOC-entry, heading, drop-capital, paragraph).

+**Page.TextRegion**
+A TextRegion in a PAGE-XML document.

+**Page.Viewer**
+Shows text regions (as stored in PAGE XML) on image.

+**xml.DocumentBuilder**
+A builder and parser for XML documents.

+**xml.DocumentWriter**
+Writes XML document to String or File.

+**xml.Elements**
+Auxiliary functions to accesss and modify elements in a document.